ken-morel/pyoload/README.md

 the special `is_overload` is set to true

 > [!TIP]
-> you may raise `pyoload.InternalAnnotationError` inside an overloaded function after carrying out some other checks and pyoload will switch to the next oveload.
+> you may raise `pyoload.InternalAnnotationError` inside ~~an overloaded function~~a multimethod after carrying out some other checks and pyoload will switch to the next oveload.

 ```python